Guigouu/git-tuto/README.md

 Git thinks of its data more like a series of snapshots of a miniature filesystem.
 With Git, every time you commit, or save the state of your project Git takes a pcitore of what all your file like at the moment and stores a reference to that snapshot.
 So, when files have not changed, Git reference it from the previous version.
-It is tipycally a *stream of snapshot*.
-Very effecient !
+It is typically a *stream of snapshot*.
+Very efficient !

 ![snpashots](/images/snapshots.png)